mschneiderwng/rift/README.md

 Options:
   -p, --pipes TEXT              Command which zfs send should pipe to before zfs recv.
   -S, --zfs-send-option TEXT    Options passed to zfs send.
-Can be used multiple times.
+Can be used multiple times (default: '-w').
   -R, --zfs-recv-option TEXT    Options passed to zfs recv.
-Can be used multiple times.
+Can be used multiple times (default: '-s', '-u', '-F').
   -s, --source-ssh-option TEXT  ssh options like -o "Compression=yes" for source.
 Can be used multiple times.
   -t, --target-ssh-option TEXT  ssh options like -o "Compression=yes" for target.
 Can be used multiple times.
   -n, --dry-run                 Dry run commands without making any changes.